fleckenstein-m/fleckenstein-m.github.io/index.md

 + [Deflation Risk (2017)](https://doi.org/10.1093/rfs/hhx021)
   - *With Francis A. Longstaff and Hanno Lustig*
-  - __Review of Financial Studies__, Volume 30, Issue 8, 2017, 2719--2760.
+  - __Review of Financial Studies__, Volume 30, Issue 8, August 2017, 2719--2760.
   : __Abstract__<br />
   We study the nature of deflation risk by extracting the objective distribution of inflation from the market prices of inflation swaps and options.
 We find that the market expects inflation to average about 2.5% over the next 30 years.
 Despite this, the market places substantial weight on deflation scenarios in which prices significantly decline over extended horizons.
 The market prices the economic tail risk of deflation similarly to other types of tail risks, such as corporate default or catastrophic insurance losses.
 We find that deflation risk is strongly negatively correlated with outcomes in the financial markets and with consumer confidence.

 + [The TIPS--Treasury Bond Puzzle (2014)](https://doi.org/10.1111/jofi.12032)
   - *With Francis A. Longstaff and Hanno Lustig*
-  - __Journal of Finance__, Volume 69, Issue 5, 2014, 2151--2197.
+  - __Journal of Finance__, Volume 69, Issue 5, October 2014, 2151--2197.
   - **_Winner of the Amundi Smith Breeden Award 2014_**.
   : __Abstract__<br />
   We show that the price of a Treasury bond and an inflation‐swapped Treasury Inflation‐Protected Securities (TIPS) issue exactly replicating the cash flows of the Treasury bond can differ by more than $20 per $100 notional.
 Treasury bonds are almost always overvalued relative to TIPS.
-Total TIPS‐Treasury mispricing has exceeded $56 billion, representing nearly 8% of the total amount of TIPS outstanding.
+Total TIPS‐-Treasury mispricing has exceeded $56 billion, representing nearly 8% of the total amount of TIPS outstanding.
 We find direct evidence that the mispricing narrows as additional capital flows into the markets.
 This provides strong support for the slow-moving-capital explanation of arbitrage persistence.

 <br />